feathr-ai/feathr/docs/concepts/feature-registry.md

 Feathr supports two types of backends for Feature Registry - Azure Purview (Apache Atlas compatible service) and ANSI SQL.
 Depending on your IT setup, you might choose either of those in the above deployment steps.

-Note that if you choose to enable Role-based Access Control (RBAC), you also need to use a SQL service (such as Azure SQL) to store all the RBAC related information.
+Note that if you choose to enable Role-based Access Control (RBAC), you still need to use a SQL service (such as Azure SQL) to store all the RBAC related information.

 ## Architecture